beecars/mveUNet/README.txt

 1. Create training data for the UNet.

    A. Recommmend a .ipynb for this.
+Maybe start at tasks.ipynb.

    B. Run "generateSplits()" in utils.py to generate a stratified training/vali-
       dation split.
 Or, you know, do it by hand.